julianchurchill/text-adventure/README.md

 =======

-- BUG Save time is very very long too...
-  - This makes the loading look slow if you close and open the app before the save has completed
-- Forest maze should be moved to the friary, past the kitchen as the herb garden
 - 100% completion popup could be text in at the end of the description instead.
 Removes the need for delayed showing.
+- Forest maze should be moved to the friary, past the kitchen as the herb garden
+- Perhaps food and wine are given to you by Bella 'to sustain you' after she enchants your axe.
+This effectively controls opening the friary at the right time.
 - Scrollbars on action buttons list to make it clear that there might be more buttons
 - Some talk sequences don't reflect current state
    - Shopkeeper puts the decoder ring on the table repeatedly